OHDSI/NLPTools/THEIA/README.md

 ## Indexing

-Indexing tab allows users to take documents in their NOTE table, plug them into an NLP toolkit of their choice, and populate their NOTE_NLP table of the database they selected with the NLP outputs.
+Indexing tab allows users to take documents in their NOTE table, process them with an NLP toolkit of their choice, and populate their NOTE_NLP table of the database they selected with the NLP outputs.

 To create a new index, use the Add button on top left of the indexing tab.
 Nicknames and descriptions can be assigned to indexes to easily manage different databases for different operations.
 For the datasource, select the datasource that you want to process with any of the available NLP toolkits.
 Currently, available toolkits to index are CLAMP, MetaMap Lite, and Apache cTAKES.
 Note that for CLAMP, pipeline and terminology files can be specified for a more customized search.
 To find out more about pipelines and terminologies, check their respective sections of this documentation.

 The run button on the action menu on the right can be used to start processing the specified datasource for an index.
 Once the process has been started, the index status will switch to ‘Running’.
+Hover your cursor over the index status to see a more detailed explanation, such as number of documents processed so far.
 Once the process is completed, the index status will switch to ‘Completed’.

-In the case that the index status switches to ‘Failed’, you will be able to see the reason for failure if you hover your curser over the ‘Failed’ status.
+In the case that the index status switches to ‘Failed’, you will be able to see the reason for failure if you hover your cursor over the index status.
 Here are some troubleshooting guidelines:
 * If the error message is informing you that the API is inactive, this may mean that you may not have set the corresponding environment variable correctly (see Installation steps), or may not have allowed the Docker container to use enough memory (see Installation steps).
 Alternatively, if you have just initialized the Docker container, this may mean that the API has not been properly activated yet.
 In such cases, please try again several minutes later.
 * If the error message is informing you that your UMLS credentials are invalid, this means that the UMLS credentials passed in during container set-up (see Installation steps) were not valid.
 Make sure that you input correct UMLS credentials and that you use quotes to surround both the username and the password.
 * If the error message is informing you that the pipeline file / terminology folder is invalid, make sure that the pipeline file you have uploaded is working correctly, and make sure that the terminology folder you are specifying exists inside the docker container in the path specified in THEIA.